Columbia College | Columbia Engineering

 Important Steps for Undergraduates

-Are You Prepared to Graduate?
+Are You Prepared To Graduate?

-• You will be eligible to register for Class Day and other senior-related activities.
+• you will be eligible to register for Class Day and other senior-related activities;

-• Your diploma will be mailed to the address of your choice.
+• your diploma will be mailed to the address of your choice.

-Your Checklist
+Your Senior Year Checklist

 "Academic Checklist" with writing tools graphic

 • Confirm eligibility with your academic department.
 Connect with your academic department adviser to confirm you are on track to complete your major or concentration.
-Your academic department adviser can also help if your major, minor or concentration information is out of date in SSOL.
+Your academic department adviser can also help if your major, minor, or concentration information is out of date in SSOL.

 • Check your GPA.
 Confirm that all of your grades and/or incomplete grades are posted from previous semesters and that you have a cumulative grade point average of 2.0 or higher.

-• Apply for your Columbia College degree | Apply for your Columbia Engineering DegreeThis simple online form is the first order of business you must complete if you plan to graduate this spring.
-You do not need to re-submit this form if you have previously completed it.
-If you haven't already done so, please check in with your CSA Advising Dean to confirm you are on track to earn your degree this May.
+• Apply for your Columbia College degree | Apply for your Columbia Engineering Degree.
+This simple form is the first thing you must complete if you plan to graduate this spring.
+You do not need to resubmit this form if you have submitted it.
+If you have not submitted it, check in with your CSA Advising Dean to confirm you are on track to earn your degree this May.

 "Administrative Checklist" text next to a notepaper with checklist graphic

 • Update your Diploma Address.
-Don’t forget to double-check the spelling of your name too!
-The information from Vergil will be used for both the Class Day program and for shipping your diploma!
+Don’t forget to double-check the spelling of your name, too!
+The information from Vergil will be used for both the Class Day program and for shipping your diploma.

 • Prepare for guests visiting from abroad.
-If your graduation guests are visiting from abroad, follow these steps to help them apply for a visa.
+If your guests are visiting from abroad, follow these steps to help them apply for a visa.

 "Celebration Checklist" with graduation cap graphic

-• Attend Multicultural Graduation Celebrations.
-Any graduating student of CC, SEAS, GS, or Barnard is eligible to participate.
-Graduation celebration registration is now open for graduating students and guests.
+• Attend Multicultural Graduation Celebrations.Any graduating student of Columbia College, Columbia Engineering, Columbia General Studies or Barnard College is eligible to participate.
+Graduation celebration registration information will be updated for graduating students and guests.

 • Register for Class Day.
-Eligible students will receive personalized invitation to register for and participate in Class Day.
+Eligible students will receive personalized invitations to register for and participate in Class Day.
 As a reminder, Class Day is where your name will be read and you will be celebrated as a graduate of Columbia College or Columbia Engineering.

 • Check out the respective Columbia College and Columbia Engineering Senior Funds.
 Support future generations of Columbians.